-At first, gas leaked at an estimated rate of 2 kilograms per second, which translates to about 200,000 cubic meters per day.
-That was progressively reduced to .5 kilograms per second.
+Until then, "the leak remains ongoing," according to Guys.
+Gas is now gushing into the North Sea at an estimated rate of 2 kilograms per second, which translates to about 200,000 cubic meters per day.